JayO-1/system-design-101/README.md

 1. It runs with minimal additional processing overhead since the snapshots it generates are very lightweight and,
 2. It is declarative in nature, meaning that users can specify a target without knowing the details of implementation

+However, it is important to note that _Flink can only affect the state of consumers it has access to_.
+Any state maintained outside this system will require additional processes to ensure exactly-once message processing.

 ### Batch Processing

 To be continued...